xalt/xalt/docs/source/020_site_configuration.rst

    --with-syshostConfig=nth_name:2

-which tells XALT to grap the second name from our hostname.
+which tells XALT to grab the second name from our hostname.

 Read a file
 ~~~~~~~~~~~